test-kitchen/test-kitchen/docs/content/docs/drivers/vagrant.md

 ### Specifying Your Hypervisor

-Kitchen-vagrant defaults to the `virtualbox` provider, which provides a high performance virtualization experience on macOS, Windows, and Linux hosts.
+Kitchen-vagrant defaults to the `virtualbox` provider, which provides a high-performance virtualization experience on macOS, Windows, and Linux hosts.
 Specify the `provider` within your `kitchen.yml` config to use a different hypervisor.

 Example configuration using parallels: